 A quick weekend jaunt to Colorado left us begging for more.
 We only planned a long weekend to the Denver/Boulder area.
 Everyone seems to be talking about Colorado.
 Let’s get out there and join in the fun.
 With a short time frame we decided to focus on just one aspect of this lively playground.
 Colorado Craft Breweries with a little mountain hiking sprinkled in was the recipe for this trip.
+For the updated version of this Beercation see this post.

 We consider ourselves beer aficionados, we are from Wisconsin after all.
 Wisconsin, home of Miller, Pabst, and Schlitz in days gone by and currently home of over 120 craft breweries.
 Our 26 year old traveling companion, our youngest son, is a home brewer with a taste for the non-traditional.
 Duly armed we flew out to Denver with the ambitious four day plan of hiking each morning and hitting 3 breweries each afternoon in Denver, Longmont, Fort Collins and Boulder.
 We would throw in some great eats a museum or two and a trek around the University of Colorado.
 This itinerary would give us a good feel for the Colorado craft breweries’ culture.